muratk5n/thirdwave/en/2021/12/eat-yourself-slim-montignac.md

 France finally came round to eating it.
 The famine that was raging at the time was an additional incentive.
 It was later discovered that the potato is rich in vitamins and minerals, though it loses most of these when it is cooked and, especially, when it is peeled.
+Recent tests have shown that the potato releases a very large quantity of glucose into the system.